olawalessed/olawalessed/README.md

 ### Hi there 👋

-My name is Olawale Samuel
+##My name is Olawale Samuel
-I am a product designer and manager with 4 years of working on products and creating experiences.
+I am a product designer, manager and Frontend Developer.

 I have worked with teams across different level of Skills sucha as, SaaS, e-Commerce, and Fintech.

+Co-founder #YNotation #Tech & Brains Foundation 🔭

-I love teaching people my knowledge, as it helps me grow more.
-Having a good communication skill, I always give feedbacks and contribute.
+I love to teach people my knowledge, as it helps me grow more.
+I have good communication skill, I always love feedbacks.
-I am a team player and self driven.
+I am self driven and a great team player.

-👯 I look forward to joining a team that challenges individual growth.
+👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯👯
 You can reach me through mail Olawalessed@gmail.com

 <!--